sammeister/nanodegree-projects/README.md

 ```

 Project is made of 2 main folders:
-`data` contains the datasets used during the preparation and analysis work.
+- `data` contains the datasets used during the preparation and analysis work.
 Analysis is using airbnb data only.

-`exploration` contains one notebook where the 3 questions are being addressed.
+- `exploration` contains one notebook where the 3 questions are being addressed.

-`requirements.txt` contains the packages to be installed to run the notebook.
+- `requirements.txt` at the root of project, contains the packages to be installed to run the notebook.

-`readme.md` describes the structure of the project.
+- `readme.md` at the root of project, describes the structure of the project.

 ## Results<a name="results"></a>